Hash-AK/AK-Printer/JOURNAL.md

 - It will be CoreXY because it look cooler and the afor mentionned printers I have access to are CoreXY, meaning I can study it irl

 - I plan to make a custom PCB for a keybad at the front to manually control the extruder's movement and temperature (like the menu in the X-one 2 but physical)
+After talking a bit with perpelxity.ai, I'm starting to have a better plan about this.
+The AI proposed me a 150x150x150 mm print surface (to be both small-form-factor and so I can print it with the printers I have access to)

+Research : 45 minutes

 # Ressources I found
 - https://www.instructables.com/How-to-Design-and-Build-a-3D-Printer/